×

 Skip to content

-This means that consumers pay what they would’ve if they had bought the item in cash, just over a longer period.
-A consumer’s first installment—usually 25% of the total amount—is due at the time of purchase, with equal installments due over a few weeks or months, depending on the BNPL provider.
+This means that you pay what you would’ve if you had bought the item in cash, just over a longer period.
+Your first installment—usually 25% of the total amount—is due at the time of purchase, with equal installments due over a few weeks or months, depending on the BNPL provider.

 So, in practice, what does this look like?